 We’ll talk about how locking content restricts the ability for a search engine to crawl and index the full content.
 So, how can you structure your private content to get the most search traffic possible?

-Built on WordPress
+SEO Optimization Built Into WordPress

 WordPress is, out-of-the-box, one of the most search-friendly platforms you can use as the basis for your website.
 Since your membership site is being built on WordPress, you’ll inherit all of the built-in SEO benefits of using this platform.